sonatype-nexus-community/contribute.sonatype.com/content/en/docs/project-classification/graduation-process.md

 ## Graduating

-Once the preparation steps are executed, the project can be marked as archived in GitHub.
+Once the preparation steps are executed, the project should be marked as archived in GitHub.